-I don’t want people to see my bikes as rarified or made with blood and tears, the work of an artisan.
-I want people putting my bikes to task: taking them on adventures, racing the weekend crit and not being scared of using it.
+I don’t want people to see my bike design as rarified or made with blood and tears, the work of an artisan.
+I want people putting my bikes to task: taking them on adventures, racing the weekend and not being scared of using it.

 “People moved away from steel,” says Rob, “smooth welds weren’t enough to compete with new materials such as aluminium, titanium and carbon that were becoming more readily available.

-It’s only in the last few years that steel bikes have made a comeback: large scale manufacturers are dipping their toes back in and a cabal of independent makers are setting up shop.
+In the last few years that steel bikes have made a comeback: manufacturers are dipping their toes back in and independent makers are setting up shop.”

-With that, two years ago to the day, Rob founded Quirk Cycles.
+Two years ago, Rob founded Quirk Cycles.
 And his plan to get noticed worked almost immediately.

-If that’s Quirk Cycles two years in, the future looks bright.
-Aside from considering changes to his production techniques and streamlining his process for more batch commissions, Rob hopes that by simply stating his prices he is already offering something different to the market.
+Aside from considering changes to his production techniques and streamlining his process for more batch commissions.

 At Building BloQs we’re huge advocates of Quirk Cycles.
 We making maker spaces as flexible as we can so that workshops are within reach of visionaries like Rob.
 Watch the video for more!